Many businesses hire staff through temp agencies to fill in short-term gaps in their business such as for sickness or holidays.

 - The details of what your business does & any key personnel they will be interacting with.

-- Who they can approach for questions.
+- Who they can approach

 - Where to find stationery supplies.